What is customer satisfaction (CSAT)?

 Customer churn rate = (lost customers ÷ acquired customers) x 100%

-Customer retention rate = ((# customers @ end of period - # new customers within that period) / # of customers at start of period) x 100%
+Customer retention rate = ((number of customers at end of period - number of new customers during the period) ÷ number of customers at start of period) x 100%

-- Customer health score (CHS).
-CHS factors in several types of consumer behavior measurements to determine how likely a customer is to churn.
-The term is somewhat subjective, as specific algorithms will vary between different types of products and businesses.
-CHS considers measures such as how long customers use a product, upsells, number of website visits, free vs. premium service usage, and sum of all purchases.
+- Customer health score.
+The CHS score factors in several types of consumer behavior measurements to determine how likely a customer is to leave.
+The term is subjective, as specific algorithms will vary among different types of products and businesses.
+CHS considers measures such as how long customers use a product, upsells, number of website visits, free versus premium service use and sum of all purchases.

 How do you achieve high customer satisfaction scores?

-Common ways of achieving high levels of customer service include:
+Common ways of achieving high levels of customer service include the following:

-- Using customer feedback to find the problematic point(s) within the customer journey.
-Possible solutions and improvements can then be identified and implemented.
+- Using customer feedback to find the pain points and problems in the customer journey.

-- Identifying specific drivers of customer satisfaction for the business, and acting to support them.
-These drivers may vary considerably across businesses and products, and identifying them might involve the use of business intelligence (BI) tools.
+- Identifying specific drivers of customer satisfaction for the business with the help of business intelligence tools.
+These drivers may vary considerably across businesses and products.

 - Implementing a social media plan that provides multichannel support and prevents the spread of negative reviews.

-- Offering swift, proactive customer service that provides short waiting and response times.
+- Offering swift, proactive customer support that provides short wait and first response times.

-- Shortening, and increasing the number of communication channels between the business and customers can lead to better customer effort scores.
+- Increasing the number of communication channels between the business and customers can lead to better customer service scores.

-Most customer satisfaction surveys follow the same general format, with a scale for customers to rate their satisfaction with the product or service, as well as an optional text field for customers to leave comments or feedback.
-Oftentimes, there will be more than one criterion for customers to rank their satisfaction.
+Most customer satisfaction surveys follow the same general format: They have a scale for customers to rate their satisfaction with a product or service, as well as an optional text field for customers to leave comments and feedback.
+Often, there are multiple criteria for customers to rank their satisfaction.